A strong no-go theorem on the Wigner's friend paradox: C. Further information about Figure

-In our plot, we have chosen the left-hand side of Eq.~\eqref{eq:LF1} to label our horizontal axis and the negative of the left-hand side of Eq.~\eqref{eq:half-Brukner} to label our vertical axis.
+In our plot, we have chosen the left-hand side of Eq.~\eqref{eq:LF1} to label our horizontal axis , while the vertical axis is labelled by the left-hand side of the Semi-Brukner inequality $-\langle A_2B_1\rangle -\langle A_2B_2\rangle -\langle A_3B_1\rangle + \langle A_3B_2\rangle \ge -2$.
 Different choices would lead to affine transformations of the plot.
 Also shown in the figure are a dashed vertical line and a dashed horizontal line intersecting at $\vec{\wp}^{\rm Ext}_{LF}$.
 These dashed lines mark a projection of the boundary of the LF polytope---as given by inequality~\eqref{eq:LF1} and a relabeling of inequality~\eqref{eq:half-Brukner} to give a lower bound of $-2$ as allowed by LF correlations---on the plane that we have chosen.
 Note also that the set of LHV correlations (coloured green in the figure) could also touch this boundary of $-2$, but this does not take place on the 2-dimensional plane that we have chosen.